Discovering Sri Lanka: Your Ultimate Airport Guide

 • Terminals: Operates with a single terminal designed with the latest technology.

-• Capacity: Designed to serve up to 1 million passengers per year, aimed for future expansion.
+• Capacity: Designed to serve up to 1 million passengers annually, aimed for future expansion.

 • Runways: Contains one runway long enough to accommodate the largest passenger jets.